• Skip to primary navigation

 The tunnel created between your device and the virtual private network server is built using what is known as a “connection protocol”.

-If you need more details, read more about VPN connection protocols here.
+If you need more details, read more about these connection protocols here.
 Each protocol has its own strengths and weaknesses and not every software gives you the option to choose how you connect.

-The bottom line is this: whether you realize it or not, you have to use a connection protocol to connect to a VPN server.
+The bottom line is this: Whether you realize it or not, you have to use a connection protocol to connect to a server.
 So what options are there to choose from?

 Most Common VPN Connection Protocols